Information and Ideas · ~26% of Reading & Writing

 A useful test for any candidate inference: can you identify the specific sentence or sentences in the passage that guarantee this conclusion?
 If you cannot, the inference is speculative.
 If you can, check whether the conclusion is appropriately calibrated to the evidence—not overstated.
 The passage may imply 'X sometimes occurs' and the correct answer reflects that hedge; an answer saying 'X always occurs' overstates the conclusion and is wrong.

-Inference questions on the SAT often ask 'which of the following is most strongly supported by the text' or 'the text suggests that.'
+Inference questions on the test often ask 'which of the following is most strongly supported by the text' or 'the text suggests that.'
 In both cases, the strategy is the same: eliminate answers that introduce information not in the passage or that overstate what the passage implies, and select the answer that represents the minimum conclusion you would have to draw if the passage is true.

 Key Rules & Formulas

-Memorize these rules — they come up directly in SAT questions.
+Memorize these rules — they come up directly in practice questions.

 1